II.D. Student and Community Use of System Facilities

 Children of students may not enter the classroom, even for brief visits, without the express permission of the instructor, acquired in advance of the class session or specific time.
 Instructors are not obligated to grant permission.

 Under no circumstances are children to be admitted to activity or lab areas where dangerous substances or equipment are stored or in use unless the children are enrolled or participating in a special program.
-See Board Policy Section IV.A.1.04.
+See Board Policy Section VI.A.1.04.

 Children may not accompany parents or other guardians/adults on field trips unless they are enrolled in the class.

 Those Colleges with a Harris County Public Library operating on campus will comply with HCPL regulations regarding children in the library, unless those regulations deviate from and/or are inconsistent with Lone Star College System Policy.

 In addition, children in library facilities must follow the System's regulations regarding access to computers by minors.
 Children under the age of 18 will not be allowed access to unfiltered computers without the direct supervision of a parent or guardian.